adamjames/adamjames.github.io-source/README.md

 Publishing to Github Pages
 --------------------------

-Because this Jekyll blog uses plugins, you'll need to generate the static content (which ends up in the `_site` subdirectory by default) and then copy it into your `{username}.github.com` repository, commit it and push it.
+Because this Jekyll blog uses third-party plugins, you'll need to generate the static content (which ends up in the `_site` subdirectory by default) and then copy it into your `{username}.github.com` repository, commit it and push it.

 Once you've built your static content, copy it from the VM's `/vagrant folder` into your Github Pages repository folder, commit the new content and push it to Github.